LArbys/dllee/README.md

 ## OpenCV

 We officially support OpenCV 3.0.
+(But OpenCV 3.2 used by some and available on home brew seems to work OK.)

 Again, if logging into one of the machines listed above, OpenCV should already be available.